-Delta-Sevier River Ramble Professional Review and Guide
+Delta-Sevier River Ramble Professional Guide

 "The Delta-Sevier River Ramble is a 22.8-mile loop on nearly pancake-flat roads in the Sevier Desert.
 The ride visits Delta, Deseret, and Hinckley in this corner of the Great Basin.
 The Sevier River originates on the Paunsaugunt Plateau in northwestern Kane County, in southwest Utah.
 From there, the river flows in a horseshoe shape some 280 miles before emptying into Sevier Lake in west-central Utah.